charonn0/RB-RAR/readme.md

   Loop
   rar.Close
 ```

+##How to incorporate RB-RAR into your Realbasic/Xojo project
+###Import the UnRAR module
+1. Download the RB-RAR project either in [ZIP archive format](https://github.com/charonn0/RB-RAR/archive/master.zip) or by cloning the repository with your Git client.
+2. Open the RB-RAR project in REALstudio or Xojo.
+Open your project in a separate window.
+3. Copy the UnRAR module into your project and save.

+###Ensure the UnRAR.dll shared library is installed
+You will need to ship the UnRAR.dll file with your application and install it into the same directory as your app.
+A pre-built Win32 DLL is available [here](http://www.rarlab.com/rar/UnRARDLL.exe), or you can [build it yourself from source](http://www.rarlab.com/rar/unrarsrc-5.3.11.tar.gz).

+##More examples
 ###Extract a single file
 ```vbnet
   Dim index As Integer = 2 ' the third file in the archive